EXPLAINER: Should red-flag law have stopped parade shooting? - NewsBreak

 Illinois gun laws are generally praised by gun-control advocates as tougher than in most states.
 But they did not stop Robert E. Crimo III from carrying out the attack in the Chicago suburb of Highland Park.

-One focus is on the state’s so-called red-flag law, which enables parents, roommates and police to ask courts to seize guns from people who show signs they could turn violent.
+One focus is on the state’s so-called red-flag law, which is intended to temporarily take away guns from people with potentially violent behavior.
 Nineteen states and the District of Columbia have such laws.

 Here's a look at Illinois’ red-flag and gun-licensing laws, and whether they could have been applied to Crimo: